 For the Soup

 - 2 leeks, white and pale green parts only, finely chopped

 - 1 cup dry white wine, optional, but really nice

 - 8 cups vegetable broth

-- Preheat oven to 400° and line a baking sheet with parchment.
-Arrange tofu cubes in an even layer on parchment and bake until lightly browned, about 30 minutes, flipping halfway through.
-Remove from oven and allow to cool.
+Arrange the tofu cubes in an even layer on the baking sheet.
+Bake until lightly browned, about 30 minutes, flipping halfway through.

-- While tofu bakes, coat the bottom of a large pot with olive oil and place over medium heat.
-When oil is hot, add leeks, celery, carrots and garlic.
-Sauté until vegetables are slightly softened, 5 minutes.
+While the tofu bakes, coat the bottom of a large pot with olive oil and place it over medium heat.

-- If using wine, add it now and bring to a simmer.
-Allow to cook, uncovered, until liquid is reduced by half, about 5 minutes.
+If you're using wine, stir it in now and bring it to a simmer.
+Allow the wine cook, uncovered, until the liquid is reduced by half, about 5 minutes.

-- While soup simmers, bring a large pot of water to a boil.
-Add pasta and cook according to package directions.
-Drain into a colander and toss with a bit of olive oil.
+While the soup simmers, bring a large pot of salted water to a boil.
+Add the pasta and cook it according to the package directions.